-The Validator program sends FIDL commands to control a "puppet" program, which invokes library functionality to modify some state which the Validator then evaluates.
+The Validator system sends FIDL commands to control a "puppet" program, which invokes library functionality to modify some state that the Validator then evaluates.
 For more information about the Inspect Validator, see the README.

 The Puppet includes these parts:

 - Unpacking the protocol and making library calls.

 - Building an integration test that includes the Puppet and Validator programs.

 This doc focuses on the Inspect Validator Rust Puppet located at //src/diagnostics/validator/inspect/lib/rust/src/main.rs.